Ian Reid MNZM

 She moved to Auckland in 1998 following a stint as Columbia in Rocky Horror for the Nelson Arts Festival.

-Emma trained as a performing arts teacher specialising in Music but then went on to complete her Masters in Dance Education.
+Emma trained as a performing arts teacher specialising in Music gaining a Bachelor of Education (Primary) & a Post Grad Diploma in Music Education and then went on to complete her Masters in Dance Education.

-Emma has been a member of a number of Zone One societies including PLOC, PTC, MPA, HARLEQUIN and AMT where she has been on the Executive committee for 6years having just been the Chairperson for the last three.
+Emma has been a member of a number of Zone One societies including PLOC, MPA, HARLEQUIN, PTC and AMT.
+She was on the executive of PTC for three years and was on the Executive committee at AMT for six years including three years as Chair.
 She was the Consortium Rep for AMT/AMICI on EVITA and MAMMA MIA.

-Emma has a vast experience in all facets of theatre including performing, directing, choreography, musical direction, vocal coaching, Lighting design, set design, costume design, and marketing having received a total of 27 nominations for AMI now iTicket Showdown awards including winning Best Costumes three times, best Lighting, best sound, best set and best direction.
-Emma has also received two NAPTA nominations for Costume design.
+Emma has a vast experience in all facets of theatre including performing, directing, choreography, musical direction, vocal coaching, Lighting design, set design, costume design, and marketing having received a total of 4 NAPTA nominations and 27 nominations for AMI now iTicket Showdown awards including winning Best Costumes three times, best Lighting, best sound, best set and best direction.
+E

 Email: Emma@mtnz.co.nz